 Using Hardware Mixing

-The following tips will enable you to make the most of hardware mixing.
+The following tips will help you make the most of hardware mixing.

-- At run time, use the Device.Caps property to determine what formats are supported by the sound-accelerator hardware, and use only those formats if possible.
+At run time, use the IDirectSound8::GetCaps method to determine what formats are supported by the sound-accelerator hardware, and use only those formats if possible.

-- To force a buffer to be created in hardware, set the BufferDescription.LocateInHardware property.
-If you do this and resources for hardware mixing are not available, buffer creation will fail.
+To force a buffer to be created in hardware, specify the DSBCAPS_LOCHARDWARE flag in the dwFlags member of the DSBUFFERDESC structure.
+If you do this and resources for hardware mixing are not available, the IDirectSound8::CreateSoundBuffer method will fail.